farirpgs/fari-games/_games/charge-rpg.md

 Just go with what feels right and adapt if necessary.

 When the group reaches a major milestone, every character gets a new `Talent` on their character sheet.
+They also can, if they want to, rename their `High Concept`.

 There are 4 types of talents a character can get when reaching this milestone: